Scrivener Dam: Lake filling

 A prolonged drought coincided with and eased work on the lake's construction.
 The valves on the Scrivener Dam were closed on 20 September 1963 by Interior Minister Gordon Freeth; Prime Minister Menzies was absent due to ill health.
 Several months on, with no rain in sight, mosquito-infested pools of water were the only visible sign of the lake filling.
 With the eventual breaking of the drought and several days of heavy rain, the lake filled, and reached the planned level on 29 April 1964.

 On 17 October 1964, Menzies commemorated the filling of the lake and the completion of stage one with an opening ceremony amid the backdrop of sailing craft.
 This was accompanied by fireworks display, and Griffin's lake had finally come to fruition after five decades, at the cost of A$5,039,050.

+Heritage status

-The dam, together with Lake Burley Griffin and adjacent lands, is listed on the Register of the National Estate, a listing of places of significant natural and cultural heritage.
-Since 2012, the register has frozen.
+The dam, together with Lake Burley Griffin and adjacent lands, was listed on the former Register of the National Estate, a defunct register, frozen in 2012, that listed places of significant natural and cultural heritage.
+In 2022, the dam was included on the Commonwealth Heritage List as part of the listing for Lake Burley Griffin and adjacent lands.